opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 Click **Save** and you will be redirected to the User page.
 Now we will activate your newly created seed with your Google Authenticator compatible app.
-To do so click in the **Click to unhide** button in the **OTP QR code** row and you will get a QR code to scan with your phone.
+To do so click in the **Click to unhide** button in the **OTP QR code** row and you will get a QR code to scan with your smartphone.
-This image can be scanned with you smartphone.
-See also:
+See also: :doc:`/manual/how-tos/two_factor`
-:doc:`/manual/how-tos/two_factor`

 **Save** the new user to complete this step.